Explore the relationship between growth mindset and courage, and join our upcoming Twitter chat.

 Courage is an essential part of having a growth mindset.
 In her best-selling book Mindset: The New Psychology of Success, Dr. Carol Dweck, professor of psychology at Stanford University, defines growth mindset as focusing on developing and "stretching" our mindsets through a love of learning and embracing challenge.
 Dweck's message is that we can change our mindset by motivating ourselves -- and the kids in our lives -- to fulfill our potential.
 By continuing to try even when we want to give up, taking risks, trying new things, and telling ourselves that we can do it, we're expanding our growth mindset.
 We not only need to model courage, we also need to support our students to have courage, whether it’s speaking up in class, pursuing something they’re interested in, or stepping up as a leader.

-As Jessica Lura, Common Sense Education Certified Educator and middle school educator, says in the video below, "In our ever-changing world, it's important for students to develop a risk-taking mindset themselves.
+As Jessica Lura, Common Sense Education Certified Educator and middle school educator, says, "In our ever-changing world, it's important for students to develop a risk-taking mindset themselves.
 And I think that you need to model as a teacher how to take risks."
-See more of what Jessica says about the importance of risk-taking:
+See more of what Jessica says about the importance of risk-taking in this video.

 Also, mark your calendar for our last #growthmindset Twitter chat focused on celebration, on May 23, 4–5 p.m.
 PT/7-8 p.m.
 ET, where we'll explore the question: How do I celebrate my success and the successes of others?